 Realise that the stove will need to come off the pallet at some point: you get to decide where.
 This can actually be quite useful when you plan for it – you can use the pallet to your advantage by bringing it right up to a ramp and so reducing the distance that the stove has to climb, or where you have only a single step or ledge to navigate: in those cases you may be able to do away with needing a ramp altogether by rolling the pallet up to the ledge, transferring the rollers from beneath the pallet to under the stove, and then rolling the stove forward over the ledge and on to a waiting roller at the new height, leaving the pallet behind.
-As mentioned at the beginning, if you are moving a Homewood Companion, you will want to leave it on the pallet until its final location: the pallet giving you something to lever up and have rollers under.
+As noted at the beginning, if you are moving a Homewood Companion, you will want to leave it on the pallet until its final location: the Companion is unsuitable for rolling, so the pallet gives you something to lever up and roll.

 The initial leg of your lever-and-rolling journey is generally the trickiest as it almost always involves differing elevations and the use of a ramp.
 Once you’re on the level it’s all plain sailing.

 Set your ramp up if needed, and support it well.
 Setup a floor protector where needed.